flaviodev/clean-code-notes/README.md

 * Code formatting is about communication
 * Vertical formatting, the newspaper mataphor
 * The "thoughts" are separated from each other with blank lines
+* Vertical Density: Implies close association.
+If one function calls another, they should be vertically close